ConsenSys/daisy-docdash/tutorials/Daisy-Widget.md

   <img src="./img/signup_flow_parts.png" alt="Placeholder for ApproveInput boxed off as optional, ApproveButton and SubscribeButton boxed off as required, and StepIndicator boxed off as optional" />
 </div>

-**Two buttons are needed because signing up is a two step process.**
+**Two buttons are needed because signing up is a two step process**.

 First, the user must make a transaction approving the subscription contract to transfer tokens from their wallet.